Nurse Threatens Released From Ebola Quarantine

 Odd Speech From Biden, Yet Again- This Time in Iowa

 VP Joe Biden was out in Iowa speaking up for Bruce Braley, that state’s Democratic Senatorial candidate, this Monday.
 Perhaps it was a tamer speech than some of the more famous incidents, known as “Bidenisms.”
 He first accused Republicans of having forgotten America’s middle class since they, according to Biden, want to curb the minimum wage and privatize Social Security.
 They he exclaimed, “What are these guys?”
 He said they were not good, not bad, just “really different.”
 He then called John Boehner his friend and looked into the camera as if at Beohner.
 He told “Boehner” to talk of what it is that Republicans are for upon his arrival in Iowa soon.
 He closed that scene with “It is your buddy, Joe.”
 After the speech, my friend Sam Tabar told me Biden took a baby in his arms at the request of an attendee, but kissed the mother’s forehead instead of the baby’s cheek.

 Biden was elected six times to the Delaware Senate, served longer in that capacity than anyone else in history, and became the youngest senator to reach a votes-cast total of 10,000.
-He is considered to be among the least-rich members of the U.S. Senate and ranked himself as the second poorest of them.

 Yet even Democrats and liberals have frequently admitted his tendency to say some outlandish things.
 Once he insisted that “Jobs” was a three-letter word.
 Even when he spelled it out “J-O-B-S,” it did not seem to dawn on him that there were more than three letters present.
 Another time he said “God rest her soul” of a man’s mother when in fact she was alive in well.
 That time he caught it and corrected it.

 FBI Shuts Down Chicago Restaraunts